🌗 Where nervous system wisdom rewrites the perimenopause playbook—part of The Reckoning Years series.

 If This Is You

-Your pain shows up in one place and then migrates somewhere else.
+Your pain shows up in one place and migrates somewhere else.
 It flares under stress but not movement.
 It disappears just as you’re ready to describe it to someone — and you’ve started wondering whether you’re imagining it.

 🌟 Through the Vital Clarity Code Lens: How Migrating Pain Settles